 Mental health has become an increasing area of concern since the start of the COVID-19 pandemic.
 Nationwide spikes in counseling activity have made their way to Palm Beach Atlantic University and Director of the Counseling Center, Jeremy Bonta, has witnessed it firsthand.

 PBA’s counseling center started in 2005 and Bonta began his career there in 2014.
 Statistics show there was already a growing demand for counseling services within the student demographic.
 Bonta pointed out that when he first started, there was an average of 60 student visits per year.
 Now, that number is approaching 500 students engaged in counseling.

 “That number has only skyrocketed since the pandemic,” Bonta says.

 Though students typically do not have a need for counseling during the first few weeks of school this year, Bonta had already received appointment requests from 60 students as early as July.
-This year, by July, Bonta had already heard from 60 students about meeting in the fall.

 According to Bonta, these students experienced “a gamut of emotions.”
 He mentioned isolation was named one of the chief contributors to the nation's steady decline in mental health, in addition to anxiety, depression, and familial stress.
 Issues with mental health due to isolation, especially, have had a national increase throughout the course of the pandemic.
 This was a large factor in the steady decline in mental health.